 The Quail Detention Embankment has a crest length of 1,840 feet, and a maximum height of 50 feet above original ground surface.
 The nominal crest elevation is 3,255 feet and the crest width is 40 feet.
 The detention basin behind the Quail Detention Embankment has a volume of 1,100 AF at an elevation of 3,250 feet.
 Excavation into bedrock on the right abutment of the Quail Detention Embankment created a 300-footwide, unlined, uncontrolled spillway with a capacity of at least 5,100 cfs.
-The invert elevation of the spillway is 3,250 feet, 5 feet below the crest elevation of the embankment and near the right abutment is an uncontrolled 12-foot by 12-foot reinforced concrete double-box culvert that has a maximum capacity of 10,000 cfs.
-In the event of an uncontrolled release of water from Lower Quail Canal or Quail Lake, a release from the Quail Detention Embankment Creek Bridge of Interstate 5 and flows down Gorman Creek to Pyramid Lake.
+The invert elevation of the spillway is 3,250 feet, 5 feet below the crest elevation of the embankment.
+The Quail Detention Embankment Outlet under the embankment and near the right abutment is an uncontrolled 12-foot by 12-foot reinforced concrete double-box culvert that has a maximum capacity of 10,000 cfs.
+In the event of an uncontrolled release of water from Lower Quail Canal or Quail Lake, a release from the Quail Detention Embankment Outlet passes under the Gorman Creek Bridge of Interstate 5 and flows down Gorman Creek to Pyramid Lake.